Advanced Driver Assistance Systems – Design and Validation for the Real World

 Furthermore, as more features are built into vehicles, more components will need to fit in.
 The bulk of seals, potting, and even traditional conformal coatings can lead to more design challenges.
 These conventional methods can also complicate lightweighting efforts as they add unnecessary weight.

-HZO’s proven, trusted Parylene coatings present a solution to these testing and design challenges.
+HZO’s proven, trusted Parylene coatings solve these testing and design challenges.
 These conformal coatings come in several types, including Parylene N, Parylene F (VT-4), and Parylene C, demonstrating excellent performance in mission-critical applications for decades, in part, due to uniform coverage, barrier properties, and less stress on mechanical structures.

 HZO Coatings for Automotive Corrosion Protection